calico-blanket/pdf-compare-assistant-patapata/README.md

 ## Features

-- Automatically switches between multiple PDF tabs open in Adobe Acrobat
+- Automatically switches between multiple PDF tabs open in Adobe Acrobat.
-- Alternately displays left and right PDFs for comparison
+- Alternately displays left and right PDFs for comparison.
-- Automatically flips pages after a set interval
+- Automatically flips pages after a set interval.
-- Operation can be stopped at any time with the Esc key
+- Operation can be stopped at any time with the Esc key.

 ## Requirements